 Verify phone numbers and users in Android.
-The Verification SDK supports the verification of phone numbers via SMS, flashcalls, callouts and seamlessly (by using your mobile data connection).
+The Verification SDK supports the verification of phone numbers via SMS, flashcalls, callouts, and by using your mobile data connection.
 The SDK is also available for iOS.

 This document provides an overview for developers integrating with Sinch Verification SDK for the first time.
 See the Reference Documentation for a comprehensive description of all the classes.